Skip to main content

 Restaurant

 Troisgros - Le Bois sans Feuilles holds three Michelin stars and a Green Star at its contemporary estate in Ouches, where the fourth generation of France's most decorated culinary family continues a tradition of bright, acid-driven cuisine.
-Rated 98 points by La Liste in both 2025 and 2026, and ranked in the top ten of Opinionated About Dining's Classical Europe list, it occupies a peer set defined by multigenerational ambition rather than single-generation stardom.
+Rated 98 points by La Liste in both 2025 and 2026, ranked in the top ten of Opinionated About Dining's Classical Europe list, it occupies a comparable set defined by multigenerational ambition rather than single-generation stardom.

-WD~50, New York City, United States
+wd~50, New York City, United States

 #45